MMadadiAsl/Non-Nash-equilibrium-probability/README.md

 ## Usage

-- Each file name is characterized by a figure label.
-- They reproduce data used to generate the relevant figures in the manuscript.
+- These codes reproduce data used to generate the figures in the manuscript.

 #### Compilation